Skip to main content

 • grinding

-• “Only major complaint is that the exponential increases on requirements for some upgrades far outpace the capability to gain the resources even with optimal cultists and ducks (not necessary for completion or even 100% achievements but if you want to squeeze out every upgrade it may increase your time by an extra 4 hours of just waiting for a number to go up or in one case resetting a finite resource and watching that number go up).
-Meanwhile, some other resources quickly lose usefulness—ironically, the main one is the coins, which is one of the later resources you get and has a very limited window of usefulness.
-Also, energy really needs to be tweaked as it's arguably the most tedious, time-consuming resource with upgrades that don't justify the time investment.”
+• “Only major complaint is that the exponential increases on requirements for some upgrades far outpace the capability to gain the resources even with optimal cultists and ducks (not necessary for completion or even 100% achievements but if you want to squeak out every upgrade it may increase your time by an extra 4 hours of just waiting for a number to go up or in one case resetting a finite resource and watching that number go up).
+Meanwhile, some other resources quickly nosedive in usefulness.
+Also, energy really needs to be tweaked as it's arguably the most tedious, waiting resource given the upgrades you get from it are of dubious usefulness for the amount of time it takes to get some of them.”

 • optimization